ANS-Awards

 Robin Jacobs, Award winner at UCL (University College London), wrote on “What does late 16th and early 17th Century Dutch literature concerning beached whales reveal about the early-modern Netherlandish mindset?” .

 The 2015 winners are Cian Hurley from The University of Sheffield and Kristoffer Wright from UCL (University College London).
-PDFs of their essays can be viewed by clicking the download link.

 Cian Hurley, Award winner, The University of Sheffield, submitted an essay entitled :